 Frequency: Three to five times per week

 Walking on a treadmill is the most effective mode of exercise to control intensity and duration of walking.
 Clients may need to use an assistive device or the railing of the treadmill to initiate the program.
 Clients with severe leg pain or pain at rest may need to start their exercise program using a cycle ergometer.
 Because clients with PAD typically have severe pain with walking activities, the purpose of testing and exercising should be thoroughly discussed before starting the program.
 Clients with PAD may experience unsteadiness and balance problems as the complaints of intermittent claudication increase; clients may self-limit their activities to avoid or in expectation of leg pain.
-Walking programs of mild to moderate intensity have ...
+Walking ...